UnlimitedIP Trading 3.7% Higher This Week (UIP)

-UnlimitedIP (CURRENCY:UIP) traded 3.3% higher against the dollar during the 1 day period ending at 15:00 PM E.T. on August 29th.
-UnlimitedIP has a market capitalization of $10.23 million and approximately $341,199.00 worth of UnlimitedIP was traded on exchanges in the last day.
-One UnlimitedIP coin can currently be purchased for about $0.0077 or 0.00000016 BTC on popular exchanges.
-During the last week, UnlimitedIP has traded up 3.7% against the dollar.
+UnlimitedIP (CURRENCY:UIP) traded up 3.3% against the US dollar during the 1-day period ending at 12:00 PM Eastern on August 30th.
+One UnlimitedIP coin can now be bought for $0.0077 or 0.00000016 BTC on popular exchanges.
+During the last week, UnlimitedIP has traded 3.7% higher against the US dollar.
+UnlimitedIP has a total market capitalization of $10.23 million and $341,199.00 worth of UnlimitedIP was traded on exchanges in the last day.

 - Binance USD (BUSD) traded down 0% against the dollar and now trades at $1.00 or 0.00002050 BTC.